sebastian-wahl/simple-social-media-app/README.md

 - Backend stores images in MinIO (or uses dummy mode if MINIO_ENABLED=false).
 - `/posts` uses the `image_path` returned from upload.

+To serve images stored in MinIO, the backend provides a dedicated endpoint:
+- `/images/{image_path:path}` handles the image get requests

 Health endpoint:

 ```